ncrefe/Proccessor_Design/README.md

-# Proccessor_Desing
+# Proccessor Desing

-Required to extend the MIPS-lite single-cycle implementation by implementing additional status register and instructions.You will use ModelSim simulator to develop and test code.
-The followings need to be implemented:
+Required to extend the MIPS-lite single cycle implementation by implementing additional status registers and instructions.
+Develop and test your code using the ModelSim simulator.
+You should implement the following:

-1) Sign/Negative Flag (S) - CPSR[2]: need to set the negative flag in your program status register whenever your arithmetic instruction results in a negative result.
+1) Sign/Minus Flag (S) - CPSR[2]:
+Program status should be flagged as negative
+If the calculation instructions lead to negative results, please register.

-2) Overflow Flag (V) - CPSR[1]: This flag will be set if the result of a signed operation is too large to fit with the corresponding 32-bit architecture to use for further instructions.
-That is, must set to 1 of the input operands have the same sign, and the result has a different sign.
-For example, if the sum of two positive numbers yields a negative result, then an overflow occurs.
+2) Overflow Flag (V) - CPSR[1]:
+This flag also affects the result of signed arithmetic.

+Large enough to fit in the appropriate 32-bit architecture for subsequent instructions.
+That is, input operands set to 1 must have the same sign, and results must have different signs.
+For example, overflow occurs when the sum of two positive numbers is negative.

-3) Zero Flag (Z) - CPSR[0]: This flag has already been implemented in the MIPS-Lite.
+3) Zero flag (Z) - CPSR[0]:
+This flag is already implemented in MIPS-Lite.

-You must extend its usage to hold the resultant zero flag status one more cycle.
-The above results need to be stored in the current program status register (CPSR), which must have a size of 3 bits.
-The ordering must be the same as the following visualization.
+To keep the resulting zero-flag status for another cycle, we need to extend its use.
+The above result should be stored in the current program status register (CPSR) which is 3 bits in size.
+The order should match the visualization below.

--> 3-bit Current Program Status Register.
-Also, the next instructions must execute with the knowledge of the previous instruction’s status bits.
-Moreover, the CPSR must be cleared or updated for each instruction-execution cycle.
-If the current instruction is not controlled by depending on the CPSR register (anyone of the above flags), its effect is just to update the content of the CPSR.
-On the other side, if the current instruction is controlled by the content of the CPSR register, architecture must clear the contents of the CPSR.
-Updated architecture needs to correctly execute the below instructions, some of whose 32-bit
+3-bit current program status register.
+Also, the next command must recognize and execute the status bits of the previous command.
+Additionally, the CPSR should be cleared or updated every command execution cycle.
+If the current instruction is not controlled by a dependency on the CPSR register (one of the flags above), its only effect is to update the contents of the CPSR.
+On the other hand, if the current command is controlled by the contents of the CPSR register, the architecture should clear his CPSR.
+The updated architecture should correctly execute the following instructions: Some of them are 32-bit.
-ISA specifications are described in Appendix A of your textbook.

 J-format: j: whose ISA is given in Appendix A of the textbook.